yegor256/blog/_drafts/_speech.md

 You know, while I was working on this blog post, I did some research online and found out that there are tons of books and articles about this subject.
-There are hundreds of recommendations and my short list above is merely a few percent of what people say about this, and of what I can actually say too.
+There are hundreds of recommendations and my short list above is merely a few percent of what people say about this, and of what I could actually say too.

 Thus, I believe I will publish a book about this topic, similar to the [_256 Bloghacks_](/256-bloghacks.html) I wrote a few years go.
-Maybe I will title it _256 Speechhacks_.
+Maybe I will call it _256 Speechhacks_.

 Stay tuned!